Erp, Netherlands: Saint Servatius Church

 The existing Saint Servatius Church in Erp was built in 1844, but it belies the real age of the village's parish.
 The old church was demolished in 1843, after nearly 150 years of neglect in the care of the village's few Protestants from 1648 to around 1800 when Catholicism was banned in the Dutch Republic.

 The oldest surviving clues from the church's past are two church bells.
 The larger and older of the two (height 88 cm; diameter 108 cm) carries the inscription: “I am called Maria.
 In the year of the Lord 1381.”
 The smaller and younger (height 81 cm; diameter 96 cm) is inscribed with: “I am called Katrina.
 In the year of the Lord 1412.”
 The age of the bells makes them rare in the area and they narrowly avoided confiscation in 1942, during the German occupation.

 There are two known drawings of the old Saint Servatius Church: a somewhat romanticized pen drawing by the hand of Hendrik Spilman (1721–1784); and a sketch dated September 13, 1788, by the hand of architect Hendrik Verhees (1744–1813), who designed the town hall of Erp in 1791.

-In the fifteenth and sixteenth century, simple masonry churches with a nave and two aisles were built in a regional variant of the late-Gothic style throughout the Campine.
+In the fifteenth and sixteenth centuries, simple masonry churches with a nave and two aisles were built in a regional variant of the late-Gothic style throughout the Campine.
 Judging from the drawings, the church in Erp shares many characteristics of this Campine Gothic style, which appears in a sense rural without its use of the elaborate Gothic decorations as seen in northern France.
 The most characteristic element of these Campine Gothic churches is the monumental brick bell tower or steeple with heavy-set diagonal buttresses on all four corners, examples of which can still be found throughout the region.

 During the Napoleonic era, the Church was handed back to the Catholics, but only after a fierce dispute with the Protestants living in Erp.

 The current Saint Servatius Church was finished in 1844 and is a so-called waterstaat church, designed by architect Arnoldus van Veggel in a neo-Classical style.
 The spire of the steeple was designed by famous architect Pierre Cuypers, after the original was destroyed by a fire caused by lightning in 1895.
 Cuypers also redesigned the interior around 1880.
 From then, the interior took after the neo-Gothic style and was painted with biblical scenes.

 One of the most notable items in the church is the organ, dating from 1848.
 J.J.
 Vollebregt built the organ and the organ housing was built by H. Meijers and the sculptures of David, Caecilia and the angels, as well as the balustrade decorating the balcony, were created by J.P. van den Mark.

 In 1951, the entire church interior was painted gray.
 A couple of decades later, in 1991, the interior was partially restored to the style of 1844, and partially restored to the style of Cuypers.